Intellectual giftedness: Gifted minority students in the United States

 Racial minority students who are perceived as being disadvantaged from their peers in regards to socioeconomic status tend to have less supportive relations with their teachers (Fitzpatrick, 2015).
-Due to this lack of support, teachers do not expect these disadvantaged students to go above and beyond, therefore they are often overlooked when it's time for gifted and talented education program nominations.
-Research suggests that teacher expectancy bias can also be diminish by matching the racial demographics of students to that of teachers.
-Gershenson and colleagues (2016) found that non-Black teachers held low expectations of their black students specifically in relation to black male students and math.
-Whereas, Black teachers held high expectations to black male students in regards to math.
-This finding suggests that racial diversity in our educators is a positive step toward diminishing teacher expectancy bias.
+Due to this lack of support, teachers do not expect these disadvantaged students to go above and beyond, therefore they are often overlooked when it is time for gifted and talented education program nominations.
+Research suggests that teacher expectancy bias can also be diminished by matching the racial demographics of students to that of teachers.
+Gershenson and colleagues (2016) found that non-Black teachers held low expectations of their black students, specifically in relation to black male students and math, whereas Black teachers held high expectations of black male students in regards to math.
+This finding suggests that racial diversity among educators is a positive step toward diminishing teacher expectancy bias.

 Weinstein and colleagues (1991) aimed to change the low expectations attached to racial minority students of an urban high school that placed many Black and Latino students in remedial programs rather than college preparatory or honor classes.
 The study aimed to prepare these racial minority students for college-level academic work while attending high school.
 With positive teacher attitudes toward students and greater teacher self-efficacy, the students who were once on track to being recommended for remedial classes were performing at advanced academic levels after 2 years of intervention.
 They were also more heavily involved in leadership roles at their high school.
 This study supports the claim that teacher expectancy contributes to how a student sees him or herself in regards to achievements (Weinstein et al., 1991).

 Gifted students of color experience success when multicultural content is incorporated in the curriculum and furthermore when the curriculum itself is designed to be culturally and linguistically compatible.
 A culturally diverse curriculum and instruction encourages gifted minority students to experience a sense of belonging and validation as scholars.
 Furthermore, the educator's role in this process is significant as Lee et al. argue that "[t]eacher awareness and understanding of students' racial and cultural differences and their ability to incorporate multicultural perspectives into curricular content and instructional techniques may counter gifted minority students' discomfort in being one of the few minority students in gifted programs."